Rebekah-Shunmugapandi/sea-change-semester-data-labs/Lab03/Lab03-CombiningAndVisualizingData.md

 ### How has surface picoplankton concentration changed over the time series?

-We need to filter pull out the surface measurements for each picoplankton.
+We need to pull out (i.e. *filter*) the surface measurements for each picoplankton.

 The surface discrete measurements were always taken at 2 m, so we need